The Bankrate promise

 Can you use a personal loan to buy a car?

-There are generally no restrictions on how you use unsecured personal loan funds.
-You can use a personal loan to buy a car, though in most cases it will cost you more than if you took out an auto loan.
+There are generally no restrictions on how you can use an unsecured personal loan.
+But while you can use a personal loan to buy a car, in most cases, it will cost you more than if you took out an auto loan.
+The interest rates on personal loans tend to be higher than auto loans, and it may be more difficult to qualify for the amount you need to finance a car.

 Auto loan vs. personal loan: what’s the difference?

 Auto loans are installment loans that are used specifically for the purchase of a vehicle, like a car or a motorcycle.
 They use your car as collateral, so if you’re unable to repay, the lender may choose to repossess your car.
 In exchange for the secured loan, auto loan borrowers may see lower auto loan rates and longer repayment terms, which can help make monthly payments more manageable.

 Personal loans are also installment loans you pay over time.
 Unlike car loans, personal loan funds can be used for many different needs, including debt consolidation and emergency expenses.
-Personal loans are generally unsecured, so if you use one to fund your vehicle purchase, you’re not required to use your newly acquired vehicle as collateral.
+And they are generally unsecured, so if you use one to fund your vehicle, you’re not required to use your newly acquired vehicle as collateral.